Highlands Highway: Maintenance issues

 In 2006 the eastern section of the highway (Lae-Goroka) was resurfaced by the Australian government AusAid Program.
 Several Japanese and Taiwanese projects have contributed to rebuilding or replacement of important bridges.
 The Porgera Gold Mine (PJV) is a major user of the Highlands Highway for transport of all its consumables and equipment from Lae port, and consequently spends an enormous amount of time and money on maintaining the road – most often the portion from Mt Hagen to Porgera – upgrading cuttings, bridges and culverts.

 The highway is subject to frequent landslides and washouts.
 In April 2008, the section of the highway passing through Simbu Province was impassable at three separate points over different periods.
 The most serious of these destroyed a 150-metre section of the highway at Gera village, 10 km east of Kundiawa, on 11 April; this cut off the upper Highlands provinces from all road transport.

+The 2024 Enga landslide washed out a section of the Highlands Highway in Enga Province.